Koncsi/buko-recipedb-szoftarch/README.md

 ```
 java -jar szoftarch-recipedb-web/target/szoftarch-recipedb-web-0.0.1-SNAPSHOT.jar
 ```
-The app can be reached at http://localhost:8084/
+The app can be reached at localhost, port 8084